History of the Library

 Ida Johnson was President of the Library Board in 1906.
 She also worked as a librarian in the little redwood building that then housed the library’s 500 books.
 Like many of Carmel’s early residents, Ida was an artist, who supported herself in part by hand painting china.
 She was an accomplished water colorist and painted over 100 watercolors of California native plants.
 In recognition of this creative woman, the library named its computer system “IDA”.

-The current Main Library building was designed by the renowned California architect Bernard Maybeck and financed by a bequest from Ella Reid Harrison as a memorial to her husband, California Supreme Court Justice Ralph Chandler Harrison.
+The current Main Library building was designed and built by local builder M.J.
+Murphy, with input from the renowned California architect Bernard Maybeck.
+It was financed by a bequest from Ella Reid Harrison as a memorial to her husband, California Supreme Court Justice Ralph Chandler Harrison.
 The Harrison Memorial Library opened in 1928 and services were expanded with the addition of its Park Branch facility in 1989.

 Community support of free library service was strengthened in 1992, when the library began to rely totally on private gifts for books, supplies, electronic resources and computer equipment.
 Today, private support has become the foundation of the library’s free public services.